rebelastronaut/kore/doc/local-quick-start.md

 Configure your CLI via $ kore login -a http://localhost:10080
 ```

-Note: you can now view the UI from http://localhost:3000 _(credentials will be rendered to screen)_, or use the CLI below.
+You can now view the UI at http://localhost:3000 using the credentials output above, or use the CLI as described below.

 ### Login as Admin with CLI